ratschlab/GP-VAE/README.md

 Code for [paper](http://arxiv.org/abs/1907.04155)

 ## Overview
-Our approach utilizes non-autoregressive Variational Autoencoders with Gaussian Process prior for time series imputation.
+Our approach utilizes Variational Autoencoders with Gaussian Process prior for time series imputation.

 * The inference model takes time series with missingness and predicts variational parameters for multivariate Gaussian variational distribution.